Rice cooker

 A rice cooker or rice steamer is an automated kitchen appliance designed to boil or steam rice.
 It consists of a heat source, a cooking bowl, and a thermostat.
 The thermostat measures the temperature of the cooking bowl and controls the heat.
 Complex, high-tech rice cookers may have more sensors and other components, and may be multipurpose.

-Traditional rice cooker commonly used in the Netherlands by residents of the former Dutch East Indies (now: Indonesia) in the 1950s.
+Traditional rice cooker commonly used by people of Indonesia in the Netherlands in 1950s.
 Showcase on display at the Eurasian festival Tong Tong Fair 2012.

 The term rice cooker formerly applied to non-automated dedicated rice-cooking utensils, which have an ancient history (a ceramic rice steamer dated to 1250 BC is on display in the British Museum).
 It now applies mostly to automated cookers.
 Electric rice cookers were developed in Japan, where they are known as suihanki (炊飯器, literally, "boil-rice-device").